It seems those itty-bitty hands grow bigger overnight. That’s one reason so many parents love handprint crafts.

-This simple handprint turkey is a fun toddler or preschooler craft for Thanksgiving or fall.
+This simple turkey craft is a fun toddler or preschooler craft for Thanksgiving or fall.

-The result is a completely unique turkey craft for each child.
-(I put the date on the back of ours because it is one I plan on keeping.)
+When you are finished crafting you will have a completely unique handprint turkey craft for each child.
+Be sure to put the date on the back of them because you’ll want to keep these cuties!